clef-men/ocaml/PR.md

   Atomic.Loc.incr [%atomic.loc v.readers]
 ```

-This PR is implemented by myself (@clef-men) with help from @gasche.
+This PR is implemented by myself (@clef-men) with help from @gasche, including for this PR description.

 It is ready for review.
 We did our best to have a clean git history, so reading the PR commit-by-commit is recommended.